Spectral-Finance/challenge-1-modeler-starter-kit/README.md

 ```
 pip install -r requirements.txt
 ```
-macOS and linux users:
+macOS and linux users ensure you have llvm and libomp installed.

-ensure you have llvm and libomp installed.
-You can install it with homebrew/linuxbrew.
+If not already installed, you may install with homebrew/linuxbrew.
 ```
 brew install llvm
 brew install libomp